-Acupressure: Also known as Shiatsu, acupressure takes root in traditional Chinese medicine.
-The goal is to restore balance to the body’s energy channels and regulate the forces of negative and positive energy (yin and yang).
+Acupressure: Acupressure, also known as Shiatsu, takes root in traditional Chinese medicine.
+The goal is to restore balance to the body’s energy channels and regulate the forces of negative and positive energy.
 Pressure is applied to specific acupoints on the meridians of the body with the fingers, palms, or elbows.
 This can relieve pain, migraine-associated nausea, and other symptoms.

 Lavender Oil: Inhaling lavender essential oil is an effective and safe treatment to manage migraines.
 Add a few drops to a bowl of warm water and breathe.
 It is also effective to rub lavender lotion on the base of the neck, forehead, and temples.
 This is shown to provide faster relief to migraine symptoms and shortens its duration.

 Cold Compress: Cold compresses constrict blood vessels which help reduce the neurotransmission of pain to the brain.
-Placing a cold compress (you can also use ice cubes wrapped in a towel or a bag of frozen peas in lieu of a compress) on your forehead or neck for 15 minute increments significantly reduces migraine pain.
-It also reduces inflammation in the brain, reducing migraine duration.
+Placing a cold compress (you can also use ice cubes wrapped in a towel or a bag of frozen peas in lieu of a compress) on your forehead or neckfor 15 minute increments significantly reduces migraine pain.
+It also reduces inflammation in the brain which in turn reduces migraine duration.

 Massage: Effective massages involve intentional kneading, rubbing, and pressing on specific areas of the body to reduce muscle tension and provide pain relief.
+Focusing your massage on your temples has seen to be effective in those suffering from migraines.
 Massages are shown to promote blood circulation, decrease levels of cortisol (stress hormone) while increasing endorphin levels, and release serotonin which plays a major role in relieving migraine pain.

 Peppermint Oil: Peppermint oil is one of the top used essential oils for the treatment of headaches and migraines.
 Menthol, a main component of the oil, relaxes tension in muscles and eases pain.
 Applying small amounts of diluted peppermint oil to the temples and forehead greatly reduces migraine-associated pain, light sensitivity, and acute nausea.

-Sleep: Though difficult to achieve while in the midst of a migraine strike, sleep is one of the top methods to terminate a migraine.
-Sleep deprivation is one of the major triggers for migraine attacks.
-Good sleep habits reduce not only the intensity of migraines, but also the number.
+Sleep: Though difficult to achieve while in the midst of a migraine, sleep is one of the top methods to terminate your problem.
+Sleep deprivation is one of the major triggers for migraine attacks so good sleep habits reduce not only the intensity of migraines, but also the number.
 Avoiding caffeine, nicotine, and alcohol, setting a schedule of when to go to bed and get up in the mornings, keeping the bedroom dark and quiet, and avoiding TV and other screen usage in bed will improve sleep habits.